[Minor revision–posted 11/10/20 (replaces 9/17/18 edition)]

 The Office of the Provost has the responsibility, within the university, for the administration, organization, and management of non-credit educational activities as defined in section 2 of this policy, subject to policy guidance by the PSVP.
 Unless otherwise designated, the Office of the Provost is responsible for the administration and coordination of all such activities.
 This responsibility may include the following:

 a.
-Managing all funds, including registration fees and other assessments, settling program-related expenses, and establishing and approving each activity's budget in accordance with the fiscal policies of the university and state, including processing purchase requests.
+Managing all funds, including registration fees and other assessments; settling program-related expenses; and establishing and approving each activity's budget in accordance with the fiscal policies of the university and state, including processing purchase requests.
 Each program is to be self-supporting, or receive a subsidy from an appropriate budget(s), so that costs are covered.
-A budget for the program must be established before any promotion or publicity related to the program is done; such budget will include the costs of the Office of the Provost services, which will be a minimum of 10% of gross income*.
-The program budget will be approved by the sponsoring unit.
+A budget for the program must be established via the Special Activities Budget Summary form (Attachment B) before any promotion or publicity related to the program is done; such budget will include the costs of the Office of the Provost services, which will be determined via the fee structure in Attachment C*.
+The program budget will be approved by the sponsoring unit via the Special Activities Program Approval form (Attachment A).
 Should the program revenue not cover all program expenses, the responsibility for any deficit rests with the sponsoring unit.

 b.
 Planning and supervising all necessary registration procedures;